ybob247-del/nexus-biomedical-website/TERMS_OF_SERVICE.md

 - Fraudulent or illegal activity
 - Non-payment of subscription fees
 - Prolonged inactivity
+- Abusive behavior toward our team or other users

 Upon termination:

 - Your right to use the Services will immediately cease
-- We may delete your account and data
+- We may delete your account and data (subject to legal retention requirements)
 - Provisions that by their nature should survive termination will remain in effect

 ---